 INARC has considerable experience in quality driven Design Consultancy Services for projects in both Interiors and Architecture in the hospitality, residential, corporate, retail markets in Hong Kong, Asia and selected International locations since 1988 and the key criteria for our successful design solutions are highlighted, as follows:

 Clearly understand the goals, constraints and needs of the Client and the project

 This process begins with determining the profile of the end-users and identifying a “sense of place” for the building or interior facility.
-Understanding the age demographics of the end-users and their nationalities together with the city/country location of the facility greatly assists with developing a “sense of place” for the implementation of the design solution.
-We believe that understanding context and the diverse cultures in Asia and in selected international locations has a strong underlying influence in supporting the end-user with a sense of identity, comfort and pride while also providing enduring appeal for the building or interior facility.
+Understanding the age demographics of the end-users and their nationalities together with the specific city/country location of the facility greatly assists with developing a “sense of place” for the implementation of the design solution.
+We believe that understanding site context and the diverse cultures in Asia and in selected international locations has a strong underlying influence in supporting the end-user with a sense of identity, comfort and pride while also providing enduring appeal for the building or interior facility.